 Cloud and Dragon.

 There is another version of this charm with different

-means "do away with evil and dispel calamity".
-The other side has
+which means "do away with evil and dispel calamity".
+The

 Chinese Charms with Single Loop